 Court Records are considered public records, so they are accessible to anyone who requests them.
 These records include a court case file containing a docket sheet and any documents and filings filed in the case.
 You are able to access your court records via the internet, or at the Banner County Clerk of Court in the county where the case was filed.

 Each state maintains a record of someone’s criminal past.
 These databases are all linked so you can track criminal convictions from other states.
-You are able to go to county courthouse and check in person, or check online.
+You are able to go to the county courthouse and check in person or you can check online.
 It is helpful to know the county the crime was committed in, and if it was in a different state, you may have to pay a fee for a more intensive search.

 A search of someone’s criminal history you will be able to find out if someone has been arrested, charged, or convicted for any crimes they may have committed, which could include: